 The logical starting point for any trip to Gozo and Comino is at Cirkewwa, at the northern tip of the island of Malta.
 I took Comino Ferries as they have departures from Cirkewwa to Comino and they also have trips originating from Comino to Gozo.
 This allowed me to go to the two islands without having to go back to the main island of Malta each time.

 Take the first boat out (9AM departure) to Comino and spend a couple of hours there before taking the other boat to Gozo.
 Comino is a relatively barren island that is famous for the Blue Lagoon (well worth the trip!).
 You can either sunbathe and swim in the lagoon or walk around the relatively flat island.
 I spent around 1 to 2 hours in Comino before heading to Gozo.

-Ask the taxi driver to take you to the highlights of Gozo which includes the following:
+The tour can take you to the highlights of Gozo which includes the following: